History of anthropology by country: Cameroon

 Before Cameroon was split by the British and French in 1915 it was under the control of the German government since 1884.
 Very little Anthropological work was done until this time when the state recognized how useful knowing more about its people would be.
 Phyllis Kaberry and Elizabeth Chilver were two prominent researchers in West African area in the min-1900s.
 Kaberry, a trained anthropologist from England, studied women in a local tribe from the "grassfields" of Cameroon.
 She also co-wrote several books and papers on topics concerning female roles in specific African cultures.
 In 1973 the first institute in Cameroon with an anthropology department was established.
 In 1978 departments that were seen as not practical were starting to be eliminated.
 After closing, reopening, and hiding within other departments, Anthropology was finally on the rise in the early 1990s.

 Teaching

 The University of Yaoundé-I is a main institution in the area providing students with opportunities to gain degrees in anthropology.
 Other Institutions of importance are the University of Ngaoundere and the University of Buea which in 1992 added anthropology departments.
 Both of these universities produce scholars from the local communities and they promote research that is of common interest to the area.
 Language being a barrier in academia until its independence, in 1960, where universities were fashioned in the European style of education systems.
 The University of Buea, a public university, offered the subjects in the English language which increased the number of local students that attend.
 Largely associated with sociology, the first person to gain a PhD in Social Anthropology from Cameroon was Paul Nkwi in 1975.
-In 1993, a B.A. in anthropology could be received form the University of Yaoundé.
+In 1993, a B.A. in anthropology could be received from the University of Yaoundé.